With the advent of deep learning, the world has changed.

 Deep Learning is a subset of Artificial Intelligence and Machine Learning and many Deep Learning Engineers get their start in AI and ML.
 This is why having a sound understanding of AI and ML is a must if you are looking to become a Deep Learning Engineer.

-Our Professional Certificate Program In AI And Machine Learning is the perfect course to help you get started.
+Our AI and ML Course is the perfect course to help you get started.
 Focusing on building your knowledge from the ground up.
 Designed in collaboration with Purdue and IBM, the program covers core topics such as Statistics, ML, neural networks, Natural Language Processing and Reinforcement Learning.

 So, start your Deep Learning career now!